The co-founder of Mobility in Chain Federico Parolotto talks about the new challenges of mobility

 This solution will allow us to imagine a system of public vehicles that will increase mobility in areas of widespread demand.
 How will these vehicles be configured?
 What are the possible options for micro mobility and freight transport?
 These are the questions to be answered in the coming years.

-In a recent study developed by LSE (London School of Economics and Political Science), the socio-demographic and psycho-aptitude differences that make up the inhabitants of London and Berlin were analysed.
+Users In a recent study developed by LSE (London School of Economics and Political Science), the socio-demographic and psycho-aptitude differences that make up the inhabitants of London and Berlin were analysed.
 About 6 value clusters emerged, a sort of grouping of "communities of practice" that make up the two cities.
 The population of Berlin, for example, was more susceptible to a narrative of mobility starting from set values, while in London a more marked propensity to use dynamic pricing systems was observed.

 These communities of practice have also been mapped on the territory in order to verify the possible mobility attitudes also in relation to the infrastructural offer of specific portions of cities.
 The study highlights one of the major components that has always been neglected in transport planning assessments: the demand framework.